This section of the portal contains the following information and materials:

 Guidelines for use

-- The Leadership Agility 360 should be used for feedback and development purposes only.
-It should not be used to evaluate individuals.
-For example, it should not be used as a substitute for performance appraisals, to make decisions about promotion or salary level.
+- The Leadership Agility 360 should be used for feedback and development purposes only, not to evaluate individuals.
+For example, it should not be used for performance appraisals or to make decisions about promotion or salary level.
 It should not be used by itself to identify high-potential managers.
 Using a 360 for these purposes tends to politicize the process and distort the validity of the data.